Subscribe via Email

 Tag Archives: MIT

-In two apparently unrelated announcements, both MIT and Wharton announced they were moving beyond just courses and putting significant parts of their curriculum into MOOC platforms, both with identity verification.
-MIT is putting several undergraduate sequences online through MITx (their … Continue reading
+By Phil HillMore Posts (302) In two apparently unrelated announcements, both MIT and Wharton announced they were moving beyond just courses and putting significant parts of their curriculum into MOOC platforms, both with identity verification.
+MIT is putting several undergraduate … Continue reading

-Robert McGuire wrote an article for Campus Technology, Building a Sense of Community in MOOCs, that touches on an important topic – is the centralized discussion forum a barrier to student engagement?
-But more students can also mean more isolation within … Continue reading
+By Phil HillMore Posts (302) Robert McGuire wrote an article for Campus Technology, Building a Sense of Community in MOOCs, that touches on an important topic – is the centralized discussion forum a barrier to student engagement?
+But more students can … Continue reading